MicrosoftDocs/azure-stack-docs/AKS-Hybrid/deploy-java-liberty-app.md

 1. Clone the sample code for this guide.
 The sample is on [GitHub](https://github.com/Azure-Samples/open-liberty-on-aks).
 1. Change directory to `javaee-app-simple-cluster` of your local clone.
 1. Run `mvn clean package` to package the application.
 1. Run `mvn liberty:dev` to test the application.
-You should see `The defaultServer server is ready to run a smarter planet.` in the command output if the command was succesful.
+You should see `The defaultServer server is ready to run a smarter planet.` in the command output if the command was successful.
 Use `CTRL-C` to stop the application.
 1. Run one of the following commands to build the application image and push it to the ACR instance.
    * Build with the Open Liberty base image if you prefer to use Open Liberty as a lightweight open source Java™ runtime: